Spark Reading Program

 How the Program Works

-The GLP’s Spark Reading Program (formerly CORP) trains primary-school teachers in effective reading instruction and provides them with a library of books.
-Teachers receive about 30-40 hours of group training as well as individual support and instruction through in-class visits.
-They also receive approximately 60-72 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.
+The GLP’s Spark Reading Program trains primary-school teachers in effective reading instruction and provides them with a library of books.
+Teachers receive two years of intensive training combined with individual support and instruction through in-class visits.
+They also receive 60-144 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.

 These teachers transform their students into enthusiastic, competent, and lifelong readers.
 Their students achieve more in school, continue their education longer, and overcome the obstacles presented by low literacy.

 The Spark Methodology

 The program starts developing reading comprehension in the early grades—and helps kids explore their own creativity.
 Teachers use the books to implement strategies for reading aloud that gain children’s interest and engage them in critical thinking.
 Students act out the story, bringing the text to life.
 They also retell it, using their own words and drawings to demonstrate their understanding.
 Children further develop essential literacy skills by authoring original stories on topics or themes important to their lives.

 For example, seven year-old Spark student Fernando Augusto Gonzalez, separated from his parents at age three when they migrated to the U.S. to find work, authored a book about the night sky.
 He described seeing his parents’ faces in the stars, and how this helps him feel connected to them, even though they live far away.